open-feature/js-sdk/packages/server/README.md

 // Registering the default provider OpenFeature.setProvider(InMemoryProvider(myFlags));
-// Registering a named provider OpenFeature.setProvider("otherClient", new InMemoryProvider(someOtherFlags));
+// Registering a provider to a domain OpenFeature.setProvider("domain1", new InMemoryProvider(someOtherFlags));

-// A Client backed by default provider const clientWithDefault = OpenFeature.getClient();
+// A Client bound to the default provider const clientWithDefault = OpenFeature.getClient();
-// A Client backed by NewCachedProvider const clientForCache = OpenFeature.getClient("otherClient");
+// A Client bound to the NewCachedProvider const clientForCache = OpenFeature.getClient("domain1");
 ```

-Named providers can be set in an awaitable or synchronous way.
+Domains can be defined on a provider during registration.
 For more details, please refer to the [providers](#providers) section.

 ### Eventing